27 work life balance survey questions to ask your employees to measure their workplace engagement (Updated in 2023)

 Teams that used to brainstorm ideas together and share lunches together have to work remotely now.
 While this has been a boon for many reasons, a lot of employees admit work from home has taken a toll on their work-life balance.
 And it’s quite difficult for leaders to measure the temperament of each of their employees via a 30-minute video call while trying to finish a high-profile project.

 It is under such situations that surveys come in handy.
-Employee surveys are basically questionnaires that are designed to gauge various factors in an employee’s lifecycle in the company.
+Employee surveys are basically questionnaires that are designed to gauge various factors in an employee’s life cycle in the company.
 The surveys are generally used to track different metrics like job satisfaction, employee wellness, etc.

 CultureMonkey, for instance, makes it extremely easy for leaders and HR professionals to monitor their workforce by providing an entire library of surveys.
 In case the leader or HR member wants to check the work-life balance in their employees’ lives, they can customize surveys just for that or use the template dedicated to work-life balance from the vast survey template library offered by the platform.

-15 work-life balance survey questions
+27 work-life balance survey questions that you should ask in 2023

 Curating a list of questions for a survey that is specifically dedicated to a particular driver of engagement, say work-life balance, can be cumbersome if one does not have access to an employee engagement platform.
 To make things easy, we have listed down 15 work-life survey questions that leaders and HR professionals can ask their employees.